The Museum of Walking (MoW) is an artist led educational resource center committed to the advancement of walking as an art practice.

 The Museum of Walking would like to acknowledge Bruce W. Ferguson* as the original inspiration and instigator for a museum dedicated to walking.
 We hope to honor the spirit of that initial conversation.

-*Ferguson is an international art curator, writer, and academic administrator.
+*Ferguson is an international art curator, writer, and president at Otis College of Art & Design.
 He curated the exhibition Walking and Thinking and Walking at the Louisisana Museum in Denmark in 1996 and encouraged Rebecca Solnit to write the book Wanderlust: A History of Walking.

 D O N O R S / F U N D I N G